Arthur Luther Whitaker: Ministry and beyond

 Upon returning to the United States, Reverend Whitaker married Virginia A. Carter in 1948, and together they had four sons, Ronald, Paul, Mark and Keith.

 After graduating from Harvard Divinity School where he earned his S.T.D. (doctorate in sacred theology), he went on to get his S.T.M. (masters in sacred theology) from Andover Newton Theological School (1954).

 Following college, Whitaker moved his family to Rochester, NY where he served as a minister at the Mt.
 Olivet Baptist Church, and taught sociology at the University of Rochester.
 During the Reverend's time here while the nation was immersed in the Civil Rights Movement he wrote the thesis Anatomy of a Riot documenting the Rochester 1964 race riot, which was put into the National Congressional Record soon after it was written.

 For a short time after, the Reverend and his family moved to St. Paul, MN where he was the minister at the Pilgrim Baptist Church founded by escaped slaves in 1863.

 When this tour was over he moved his family back to Boston, MA.
 Here he started work for the American Baptist Churches of Massachusetts as an associate minister stationed at the Tremont Temple.
 In 1973 he received his doctorate degree from Andover Newton Theological and Missions College in Ministry and became certified as a licensed psychologist in the Commonwealth of Massachusetts.

 The American Baptist Churches of New York called Whitaker back in 1978 to serve as the executive minister, which he did until 1983.
-He had the honor of being the first African-American to be appointed as executive minister within The American Baptist Churches of America.
+He had the honor of being appointed as executive minister within The American Baptist Churches of America.
 In 1984 the Reverend moved to Randolph, MA permanently where he began teaching and counseling at Harvard Divinity School.
 Retiring in 2001, at 80 years of age, he continued his psychology practice and served as an interim minister at various churches in the greater Boston area.

 Throughout his lifetime as a minister and teacher he published many articles in magazines and newspapers.
 His name was entered in "Who's Who in The East, "Who's Who in America", "Who's Who Among Black Americans" and "Who's Who in Religion" throughout the 1960s and 1980s.
 He continued his ministry and counseling via hospitals and churches until his death in 2007.